Jack 940 x 470

 Jack is a Liberate Dance student, and Liberate Dance is our exclusively wheelchair-based dance company, created to celebrate the freedom of movement a wheelchair brings to people with disabilities.

-Jack has Cerebral Palsy.
-He says, “This does make life challenging but I am always looking for ways to adapt towards my environment.
+“This does make life challenging but I am always looking for ways to adapt towards my environment.
 In everyday life and as a performer I have found ways to adapt for my own movement when sometimes people have not thought and considered this as an issue for me.”

 We asked Jack various questions about dancing and dancing with Liberate Dance and Move Momentum, and we’re sharing Jack’s replies below.